dainst/idai-field/desktop/src/manual/manual.en.md

 The following fields of the respective resource are written into the object *properties* during export:

-* *identifier*: The identifier of the resource
+* *identifier*: The identifier of the resource.
-* *category*: The identifier of the category selected for the resource
+* *category*: The identifier of the category selected for the resource.
 * *shortDescription*: The short description of the resource.
 The output depends on the configuration of the *shortDescription* field of the corresponding category:
-    * Single line text without input in multiple languages: The text of the short description as a string
+    * Single line text without input in multiple languages: The text of the short description as a string.
-    * Single line text with input in multiple languages / Multiline text: An object with the language codes as field names
+    * Single line text with input in multiple languages / Multiline text: An object with the language codes as field names.
-    * Dropdown list / Radiobutton: The identifier of the selected value from the configured valuelist
+    * Dropdown list / Radiobutton: The identifier of the selected value from the configured valuelist.

 During import, data records are assigned via the identifier.
 It is therefore mandatory to set the field *identifier* in the object *properties* in order to successfully import GeoJSON data.
 Other fields of the *properties* object are **not** considered during the import; only the geometry is updated in the corresponding resource.
 Please note that existing geometries are overwritten during the import.
 Records in the import file that cannot be assigned are ignored.